dendibakh/perf-book/chapters/9-Optimizing-Computations/9-3 Loop Optimizations.md

                                         }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Loop Unswitching**.
-If a loop has a conditional statement inside and it is invariant, we can move it outside of the loop.
+**Loop Unswitching**: if a loop has a conditional statement inside and it is invariant, we can move it outside of the loop.
 We do so by duplicating the body of the loop and placing a version of it inside each of the `if` and `else` clauses of the conditional statement (see [@lst:Unswitch]).
 While the loop unswitching may double the amount of code written, each of these new loops may now be separately optimized.

 Listing: Loop Unswitching